Correlated stability conjecture for AdS black holes in higher dimensional Ricci cubic gravity: GL instability for AdS black holes

-Starting with 3 DOF of $H_{tt},H_{tr},$ and $H_{rr}$, they are related to each other when using the TT gauge condition.
-In order to investigate the classical instability for $n$-dimensional AdS black hole, we define the new perturbed variables as
+Starting with 3 DOF ($H_{tt},~H_{tr},~H_{rr}$), they are related to each other when imposing the TT gauge condition.
+In order to investigate the classical instability for $n$-dimensional AdS black holes, we define the new perturbed variables as